-Action # Title Description Total Funds Contributing measure academic growth.
-2 School-wide Units of Study that are focused on agricultural and civic themes that have a social action project to serve our charter mission of being caretakers of the community.
+Action # Title Description Total Funds Contributing support data capture and analysis of student work.
+PDSA and improvement science utilized to measure academic growth.
+3.2 School-wide Units of Study that are focused on agricultural and civic themes that have a social action project to serve our charter mission of being caretakers of the community.
 School-wide Units of Study that are focused on agricultural and civic themes that have a social action project to serve our charter mission of being caretakers of the community.
-Following the UBD approach. \$21,846.00 Yes 3 Surveys and scholar portfolio to show college and career readiness using the descriptors as a guideline and establishing a college presentation room during Celebrations of Learning Nights.
+Following the UBD approach. \$21,846.00 Yes 3.3 Surveys and scholar portfolio to show college and career readiness using the descriptors as a guideline and establishing a college presentation room during Celebrations of Learning Nights.
 School will have College Fridays each month for awareness.
 Each scholar will create a Leadership Notebook and use the Leader in Me program to support academics and social-emotional growth within the 7 Habits.
-Each scholar will develop a project based in science and agriculture in our college and career readiness day. \$26,562.00 Yes 4 Provide lessons, texts, resources and tasks on the history of the Civil War and its impact.
-100% of sixth grade scholars will recite the Gettysburg Address and write a one-page paper explaining the importance and meaning of Lincoln's words.
-(6th grade students) Provide Instructional support and curriculum, texts, being there experiences for grades K-6 on agricultural and cultural projects that aligns to the charter mission and supports EL's and all learners.
+Each scholar will develop a project based in science and agriculture in our college and career readiness day. \$26,562.00 Yes 3.4 Provide lessons, texts, resources and tasks on the history of the Civil War and its impact.
+100% of sixth grade scholars will recite the Gettysburg Address and write a one-page Provide Instructional support and curriculum, texts, being there experiences for grades K-6 on agricultural and cultural projects that aligns to the charter mission and supports EL's and all learners.
 CLOSE Analytical training for teachers to implement with enriched text dependent questions and thematic units will expand and promote English proficiency in our EL scholars in all ELD standards.
 Continue with Academic Olympic challenge to support middle school readiness. \$30,000.00 Yes